DingXiaoH/GSM-SGD/README.md

 ## TODOs.
 1. Test the codes thoroughly.
 There may be some bugs due to my misunderstanding of PyTorch (especially the codes of calculating, transforming and applying gradients).
+There is also a gap between the results and those reported in the paper using Tensorflow.
+Learning rate warmup may be the cause.
+But it is still clear that GSM finds better winning tickets than magnitude-pruning.
 2. Support more networks.